 Pre-requisite Courses and Assumed Knowledge and Capabilities

-This course will enable you to engage in an translating or interpreting project based.
-It is designed as a capstone experience to enable you to synthesize and integrate knowledge, connect theory and practice as well as demonstrate holistic achievement of program learning outcomes.
+This course in conjunction with LANG1268 Translating Accrediting Practice will qualify you to access the Certified Advanced Translator test offered by the National Accreditation Authority for Translators and Interpreters (NAATI) after you graduate.
+It is designed as a capstone experience for you to synthesise and integrate knowledge, connect theory and practice as well as demonstrate holistic achievement of program learning outcomes.
 Working individually or as part of a project team you will identify, gather and utilise data and information to respond to a problem, need or industry issue relating to translating and interpreting in your project.
-You will creatively explore real-world issues, simulating the role of professional translator and/or interpreter in the professional practice context.
-The course provides an opportunity for you to more deeply investigate a particular area of scholarship and professional practice in the field.
+You will creatively explore real-world issues, simulating the role of professional translator or interpreter in the context of professional practice.
+The course provides an opportunity for you to investigate deeply a particular area of scholarship and professional practice in the field.
 As well as academic feedback and supervision, you will also receive feedback from practising interpreters or translators against industry standards to prepare you for the real-life practice.

 Objectives/Learning Outcomes/Capability Development

 At the completion of this course students can: